foldda/rda/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

 Recursive Delimited Array, or RDA, is a text encoding format, similar to XML and JSON, that storing data in text strings.
-But unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space - an expandable multi-dimensional array[^1] - for accomandating any data object, regardless of the object's attributes and structure.
+Unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space, an expandable multi-dimensional array[^1], for accomandating any data object, regardless of the object's attributes and structure.

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

-> For XML/JSON, the encoding space defined by a schema is like a wallet, where there are specific places for cards, notes, and coins; and for RDA, the space is like an infinitely expandable shelf, where anything can be placed in the unlimitedly provided space.
+> XML/JSON's encoding space, defined by a schema, is like a wallet, where there are specific places for cards, notes, and coins; and RDA's space is like an infinitely expandable shelf that has unlimited space to store anything.

 RDA's simpler, "one-size-fits-all" approach brings many benefits including being easier to implement, faster parsing and encoding, and more space-efficient.
-Most significantly, as explained below, RDA enables applications to exchange data _freely_, even when the applications are independent and evolving, as there is no fixed, schema-imposed data model used in the data exchange.
-This could mean more communication and collaborative interactions between many otherwise isolated devices and programs.
+Most significantly, as explained below, RDA is a key technology that enables applications to exchange data _freely_, even when the applications are independent and evolving, with 'incompatible' data models.
+This potentially allows more communication and collaborative interactions between many otherwise isolated devices and programs.

 ## RDA's Schema-less Encoding